JeNeSuisPasDave/AdventOfCode-2025/notes.md

 I'm thinking about creating a "Dial" structure with methods for turning left, right, and counting zeros; also a method to reset the dial to a known starting position and reset the zero-counter.

+First thing, though is to build the CLI parsing code and file reading code, along with basic error/panic handling.
+That's done.